Car Collector International

 The Zenvo ST1 was Denmark's first hand-built hypercar and the launch product of Zenvo Automotive, based in Præstø.
 Fifteen cars in total were built across the entire ST1 programme between 2009 and 2016.
-At its core is a twin-charged 7.0-litre (7,011 cc) V8, GM LS7-based (Corvette Z06 engine), supercharged and turbocharged in the definitive configuration, mid-mounted longitudinally in a carbon-fibre composite body on a bespoke steel spaceframe with aluminium front and rear subframes.
-Power was rear-wheel drive only, delivered through a six-speed manual on early cars and a seven-speed automated manual on later cars.
-Headline output evolved through the programme — commonly cited around ~1,089 bhp / ~1,104 PS on the standard car with torque up to 1,430 Nm / 1,055 lb-ft (electronically limited) — and reached ~1,233 bhp / ~1,250 PS with ~1,500 Nm on the three-unit ST1 50S that closed the model in 2016.
+At its core is a twin-charged 6.8-litre (6,800 cc) V8, GM-derived architecture extensively developed by Zenvo, supercharged and turbocharged in the definitive configuration, mid-mounted longitudinally in a carbon-fibre composite body on a lightweight steel/aluminium monocoque with steel front and rear subframes.
+The car was offered with either a six-speed manual or a seven-speed automated-manual paddle-shift gearbox; rear-wheel drive.
+Headline output evolved through the programme — commonly cited around ~1,089 bhp / ~1,104 PS on the standard car with torque up to 1,430 Nm / 1,055 lb-ft — and reached ~1,250 PS / ~1,233 bhp with ~1,500 Nm on the three-unit ST1 50S, announced in November 2011 as a North American special edition distributed by Red Sea Distribution.
 Zenvo built the car with a direct factory-support ownership model, engaged owners as programme participants rather than dealership customers, and continued to rectify and deliver final-specification cars through and after highly-publicised 2014 and 2015 fire incidents during UK television and Copenhagen press appearances.
 The ST1 is now one of the smallest-production European hypercars of its era, thinly traded on a private-treaty basis and effectively unseen at public auction.

 The ST1 matters as the founding product of Zenvo Automotive and, on its own factory-declared 15-car build, as one of the smallest-production European hypercars of the post-2000 hand-built hypercar era.
 Three things underwrite its historic significance.
 First, national significance: it is the first road-going hypercar developed and manufactured in Denmark, and it established Zenvo as the standing Danish entry in a hypercar segment otherwise dominated by Italy, Germany, the UK and the United States.
-Second, engineering approach: the twin-charged 7.0-litre GM LS7-based V8 — supercharged and turbocharged in its definitive configuration — with over 1,100 PS on the standard car and ~1,250 PS on the ST1 50S is a genuinely bespoke powertrain rather than a re-badged mainstream OEM engine, and the car sits on a bespoke steel-and-aluminium chassis architecture with a carbon-composite body.
-Third, programme character: the ST1 was built as a direct owner-engaged, factory-supported product, with Zenvo continuing to develop, rectify and deliver final-specification cars through the ST1's most public setbacks — the 2014 UK television shakedown fire and the 2015 Copenhagen press-event fire — and closing the programme with a discrete three-unit factory-declared final edition.
+Second, engineering approach: the twin-charged 6.8-litre V8, GM-derived architecture extensively developed by Zenvo — supercharged and turbocharged in its definitive configuration — with over 1,100 PS on the standard car and ~1,250 PS on the ST1 50S is a genuinely bespoke powertrain rather than a re-badged mainstream OEM engine, and the car sits on a bespoke steel-and-aluminium chassis architecture with a carbon-composite body.
+Third, programme character: the ST1 was built as a direct owner-engaged, factory-supported product, with Zenvo continuing to develop, rectify and deliver final-specification cars through the ST1's most public setbacks — the 2014 UK television shakedown fire and the 2015 Copenhagen track-event fire — and delivering a discrete three-unit North American special edition.
 Fifteen cars, three of which are the final edition, is genuinely low-volume by any standard of European hand-built hypercar production of the period.

 Variants